mercadopago/devsite-docs/guides/resources/document-types.en.md

 The document types accepted can be obtained as follows:

-To consult all the types of documents available by country and obtain a list with the identification and details of each one of them, perform a GET to the endpoint [/v1/identification_types](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/identification_types/_identification_types/get).
+To consult all the document types available by country and obtain a list with the identification and details of each one of them, perform a GET to the endpoint [/v1/identification_types](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/identification_types/_identification_types/get).

 You can get more information about the attributes in [Get Document Types](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/reference/identification_types/_identification_types/get) in API references.